dorjeduck/minbpe.mojo/README.md

 ## Quick Start

-- Ensure that the `Magic` command line tool is installed by following the [Modular Docs](https://docs.modular.com/magic).
+- If you don't have it, install [pixi](https://pixi.sh/latest/):
-- Run `magic shell` within the root of the cloned repository to install the project's dependencies (Mojo 24.5 via Max, Regex), and to activate the project's virtual environment in which you can run the mojo apps.
+- Run `pixi shell` within the root of the cloned repository to install the project's dependencies (Mojo 25.5), and to activate the project's virtual environment in which you can run the mojo apps.

 The [quick start](https://github.com/karpathy/minbpe?tab=readme-ov-file#quick-start) example from `minbpe` can be implement with `minbpe.mojo` as follows: